KateBu/bot-1.3/README.md

 # Update info
-## Telegram bot works properly now.
+## Telegram bot works properly and supports any types of messages (with or without attachments).
-## VK bot can process text messages, /repeat and /help commands, map coordinates, links, stickers, audio and video attachments.
+## VK bot can process text messages, /repeat and /help commands, map coordinates, links, stickers, audio, video attachments.
+If there is an attachment the VK bot cannot process, the attachment will be ignored.
-## The code is not formatted yet.

 # Echo bot for Telegram and VK

-<p> The bot is not completed yet, code is not good organized, there are hardcoded spaces and so on.
-And I usually make new commits every day.
-But it works anyway (if you want to try it). </p>
+<p> The bot is not completed yet, it doesn't have any unit-tests. </p>

 ## What the bot can do

 <p> The bot can get a message from user (any kinds of messages) and then send the message back to user several times.
-If user sends "/help" command, bot sends to user some information about itself.
-If user sends "/repeat" command, bot sends to user an inline keyboard, so user can choose the number of repetitions.</p>
+If user sends "/help" command, bot sends user some information about itself.
+If user sends "/repeat" command, bot sends user an inline keyboard, so user can choose the number of repetitions.</p>

 ## How to run